Let's Encrypt Is Down. Renewals Are Next

 A short operator memory of recent Let’s Encrypt history:

-Today’s incident sits closer to the 2025-07-21 pattern than the 2020 one: a deliberate halt, a fairly fast diagnosis, a clean rollback to a known-good configuration, no mass revocation announced.
-Whether Generation Y comes back next week, next month or next quarter depends on the postmortem.
+This incident sits closer to the 2025-07-21 pattern than the 2020 one: a deliberate halt, a fast diagnosis, a clean rollback to a known-good configuration, no mass revocation of end-entity certs.
+The postmortem was unusually narrow in blast radius - the problem was an attribute missing from intermediates, the fix was on the intermediates, and ACME Renewal Information did the heavy lifting of telling clients which leaves to re-pull.
+Whether Generation Y comes back next week, next month or next quarter depends on Let’s Encrypt’s confidence in the corrected cross-signs.

 What Should I Do Now That Issuance Is Back?

-If a renewal cron failed during the outage window, check whether it has retried successfully since 21:00 UTC.
+If a renewal cron failed during the 2026-05-08 outage window, it should have retried successfully since 21:00 UTC.
 Most ACME clients retry on a regular cadence (certbot’s systemd timer runs twice a day, acme.sh runs daily, Caddy retries on its own backoff), so the typical case is “the next scheduled run will succeed and you don’t have to do anything”.
 If you want to force it, run certbot renew (or your client’s equivalent) once and confirm the cert is reissued.

 If you manually switched a site to ZeroSSL during the outage as a stopgap, you don’t need to switch it back today.
 ZeroSSL’s 90-day DV cert is fine to live with until its own renewal date, at which point your normal automation will pick whatever ACME server you’ve left configured.

-If you ran a Generation Y-aware integration (rare, but possible if you’d been testing the new root in your own pipeline), verify that any cert issued today validates against your trust store.
-New certs are chaining via Generation X again.
+If you ran a Generation Y-aware integration (rare, but possible if you’d been testing the new root in your own pipeline), verify that any cert issued during the incident validates against your trust store.
+Pinned trust to the new YR or YE roots is exactly the kind of setup that’s affected by the cross-sign repair: refresh the cross-signed intermediate in any pinning configuration so it carries the new EKU.

-Today’s outage was cheap.
-About 2h 28m, resolved by an internal rollback to a known-good root, no mass revocation.
+The 2026-05-08 outage was cheap.
+About 2h 28m of paused issuance, resolved by an internal rollback to a known-good root, no mass revocation of end-entity certs, with a clean postmortem five days later that fixed the bad intermediates without touching anyone’s leaves.
 The next one might not be.
 With shorter cert lifetimes coming and most of the web pointing at one CA, the operational margin keeps shrinking, and any operator running renewals on autopilot without expiry alerts is one bad incident away from finding out the hard way which sites mattered.

 Further Reading